stan-dev/math/doxygen/contributor_help_pages/adding_new_distributions.md

 So now let's add the lpdf function in `stan/math/prim/dist/new_normal_lpdf.hpp`.
 First we'll go over what we have to do before we start doing any math.
+We'll be breaking down Stan's current `normal_lpdf` function which you can find [here](https://github.com/stan-dev/math/blob/develop/stan/math/prim/prob/normal_lpdf.hpp).

 #### Distribution Signature